plra/aoc-2021/README.md

 # Advent of Code 2021

 Python solutions.
-Some clever, most not.
+Not even clever ones mostly